Bonaventure Baron: Biography

-He died on 18 March 1696, and was buried at St Isidore in Rome, where his tomb with the inscription, written by John de Burgo, a rector of the college, still exists.
-Two contemporary oil paintings of him have come down to us: one is in the Franciscan friary in Clonmel, the other in a Franciscan friary in Dublin.
+He died on 18 March 1696, and was buried at St Isidore in Rome.
+His tomb, with the inscription, written by John de Burgo, a rector of the college, still exists.
+Two contemporary oil paintings of him are extant: one is in the Franciscan friary in Clonmel, the other in a Franciscan friary in Dublin.
 There is also a fresco of Bonaventure in the aula of St. Isidore's College in Rome.